The electro-optical director – eyes of the Royal Navy fleet

 Analogue fire control systems were used aboard warships prior to the introduction of computerised systems, to control the targeting of guns with either optical or radar sighting.
 Early computers were used in the first semi-automated gunnery systems introduced in the 1960s.
 Today’s fire-control systems typically interface with radar, or the EOD that provide infra-red search and track (IRST) and laser range finding used to calculate the precise direction and distance of the target.

-The RN’s first EOD was the Sea Archer system which has its roots in the tracker developed by BAe for the Field Standard B2 variant of the Army’s Rapier surface-to-air missile system.
-The Army’specification also suited the marine environment and development work had already been funded so both services benefit from spares commonality and joint financing of upgrades.
-Sea Archer 1 development began in 1974 adding laser rangefinder and TV camera to the thermal imager of the Army system.
-Together with stabilisation of the mount to counter the ship’s movement at sea, these 3 elements remain the main parts of today’s naval EO mounts.
+The RN’s first EOD was the Sea Archer system which has its roots in optical aspects of the tracker developed by BAe for the Field Standard B2 variant of the Army’s Rapier surface-to-air missile system.
+The Army’s specification also suited the marine environment and development work had already been funded so both services benefit from spares commonality and joint financing of upgrades.
+Sea Archer 1 development began in 1974 by Sperry/Marconi under the name Sapphire and the original system consisted of a Marconi ST802 tracking radar, a Sperry Gyroscope gunnery Predictor based on the 1412 computer and special interfaces for the Vickers Mk8 4.5 inch naval gun.
+The first successful live firing trials of a computerised gunnery system was conducted in 1975 at HMS Cambridge (RN gunnery school near Plymouth, closed in 2001).

 Besides the legacy Sea Archer there are two other EOD types in service with the RN’s Surface ships.
 The Ultra Electronics 2500 series is fitted to the Type 45 destroyers and the QEC Carriers but the most numerous mount is the Chess Dynamics FCEO, part of Sea Eagle family of systems.
 FCEO is fitted to the Type 23 frigates (2 mounts), the batch II OPvs (1 mount), some RFAs and is going to be fitted to the QEC aircraft carriers (4 mounts).
 The Sea Eagle FCEO electro-optical fire control director is potentially capable of controlling any naval gun from 30mm to 127mm, for fire against air, surface and shore targets.
 In RN service it is the integrated fire control system for the DSI 30mm Automated Small Caliber Guns (ASCG) which equip these vessels, with one director mount for each cannon.